-The Petitioners owned small parcels of land in Reddipalli Village, Visakhapatnam District total of 3 acres and 17 cents.
+The Petitioners owned small parcels of land in Reddipalli Village, Visakhapatnam District totalling 3 acres and 17 cents.
 The government issued a notification under Section 4(1) of the Land Acquisition Act on May 15, 1970, proposing to acquire the land for providing house sites to "Harijans".
 This notification was published on September 24, 1970.
-Simultaneously, the urgency clause under Section 17(4) was invoked to dispense the inquiry under Section 5-A. The Petitioners challenged the acquisition arguing that the delay in publishing the notification and subsequent steps indicated no genuine urgency and there is no public notice under Section 4(1) which makes the acquisition invalid.
-The government argued that housing for "Harijans" was a pressing social necessity justifying the use of urgency provisions.
+Simultaneously, the Government invoked the urgency clause under Section 17(4) of the Land Acquisition Act to dispense with the inquiry process.
+The Petitioners challenged the acquisition arguing that the delay in publishing the notification and subsequent steps indicated no genuine urgency and there was no public notice under Section 4(1) which makes the acquisition invalid.
+The Government argued that housing for "Harijans" was a pressing social necessity justifying the use of urgency provisions.

 The Andhra Pradesh High Court invalidated the acquisition and held that the failure to comply with the mandatory public notice requirement under Section 4(1) makes the proceedings void.
 The Court acknowledged that housing for Harijans was a critical issue but clarified that bureaucratic delays in implementing decisions did not negate the initial urgency.
 The urgency must be assessed based on the circumstances at the time the notification was issued, not subsequent delays.
 The Court held that public notice under Section 4(1) was mandatory to ensure landowners were adequately informed.
 Failure to issue this notice invalidated the acquisition proceedings, even if the Petitioners were otherwise aware of the notification.
-The Court recognised the need of housing conditions of "Harijans" as a pressing historical and social problem requiring immediate attention but emphasised that procedural compliance was necessary for lawful acquisition.
+It recognised the need of housing conditions of "Harijans" as a pressing historical and social problem requiring immediate attention, but emphasised that procedural compliance was necessary for lawful acquisition.